thinkingserious/omnifocus-applescripts/README.md

 This is a directory of Apple Scripts to augment the functionality of OmniFocus on the Mac

+To get the source code to appear on GitHub, I used the [technique explained by Daniel Trebbien on StackOverflow](http://stackoverflow.com/questions/7641806/how-would-you-put-an-applescript-script-under-version-control).

 ## Completed Task Report ##
 Filename: "Prepare task completion report.scpt"